 -

-Learn which dog breeds are banned and how the Dangerous Dogs Act works.
-Even non-banned dog breeds can be seized if they’re acting dangerously in public. -
+Know the law: Learn which dog breeds are banned and how the Dangerous Dogs Act works.
+Even non-banned breeds can be seized if they’re acting dangerously in public.

-Keep your dog in a safe, secure place at all times.
-Preventing escapes helps avoid legal problems and dog bites. -
+Secure your home: Keep your dog in a safe, secure place at all times.
+Preventing escapes helps avoid legal problems and dog bites.

-Training reduces the risk of aggressive behaviour and dog attacks.
-Socialisation teaches your dog to stay calm around other animals and strangers. -
+Train and socialise early: Training reduces the risk of aggressive behaviour and dog attacks.
+Socialisation teaches your dog to stay calm around other animals and strangers.

-Regular checkups help spot health or behaviour changes.
-All exempted dogs must have third-party insurance in case of incidents. -
+Vet visits and insurance: Regular checkups help spot health or behaviour changes.
+All exempted dogs must have third-party insurance in case of incidents.

 Understanding your responsibilities protects your dog and supports public safety.